Douglas Bader: "Big Wing" tactic

 As a supporter of his 12 Group commander, Air Vice Marshal Trafford Leigh-Mallory, Bader joined him as an active exponent of the controversial "Big Wing" theory which provoked much debate in the RAF during the battle.

-Bader was an outspoken critic of the careful "husbanding" tactics being used by Air Vice Marshal Keith Park, the commander of 11 Group.
+Bader was an outspoken critic of the careful "husbanding" tactics for his fighters which was used by Air Vice Marshal Keith Park, the commander of 11 Group.
 Park was supported by Fighter Command Air Chief Marshal Sir Hugh Dowding, the overall commander.

 Bader, from his position north of Park's area of operation, campaigned for a policy of assembling large formations of defensive fighters north of London ready to inflict maximum damage on the massed German bomber formations as they flew over South East England.
-The other side of this argument is that in the time it took to organise such large formations after take-off, the enemy could bomb their targets and only be engaged on the way back to their bases.
+The other side of this argument is that in the time it took to organise such large formations, the enemy could bomb their targets and only be engaged on the way back to their bases.

-As the Battle progressed, Bader often found himself at the head of a composite wing of fighters consisting of up to five squadrons, known as the "Duxford Wing".
-Achievements of the Big Wing were hard to quantify, as the large formations often took too long to form up, over-claimed victories, and too often did not provide timely support of the over-committed 11 Group.
+As the Battle progressed, Bader was at the head of a large wing of fighters consisting of up to five squadrons, known as the "Duxford Wing".
+However, the Big Wing often took too long to form up, over-claimed victories, and did not provide timely support of the over-committed 11 Group which was closer to German attacks.

-The episode probably contributed to the departure of Park to an appointment in Malta. replaced with Leigh-Mallory in November 1940.
+The episode probably contributed to the departure of Park to an appointment in Malta, replaced with Leigh-Mallory in November 1940.
+Park later became an Air Chief Marshal for his achievements.

-Meanwhile Dowding. was retired, having come to the end of his RAF service.
+Meanwhile, Dowding was retired, having come to the end of his RAF service.

-While it is not known whether Mallory and Bader were aware that the claims of the RAF and Big Wings were exaggerated, they certainly tried to use them as a potent tool with which to remove Park and Dowding from command and pursue the Big Wing tactic.
+While it is not known whether Mallory and Bader were aware that the claims of the RAF and Big Wings were exaggerated.
+However, they certainly tried to use them as a potent tool with which to remove Park and Dowding from command and pursue the Big Wing tactic.